LLM Fundamentals

 RLHF (Reinforcement Learning from Human Feedback)

-Result: The LLM you use has gone through all three phases.
+The LLM you talk to has been through all three phases.

 What LLMs Are Good At